Seda-cpu/Object_Detection_TF2_GateDetection/README.md

 # Object_Detection_TF2_GateDetection
-İts the first task of TeknoFest 2021 autonomous underwater vehicles category which is a technology competition in Turkey.
+Its the first task of TeknoFest 2021 autonomous underwater vehicles category which is a technology competition in Turkey.

 **Dataset**